-The range of frequencies covered, from 45 to 862 MHz and from 920 to 2150 MHz, makes PROLINK-3 an excellent instrument for FM radio, terrestrial TV, cable TV (CATV, 'Community Antenna Television', satellite TV, MMDS microwave links, VSAT ('Very Small Aperture Terminal') systems and digital TV.
+The range of frequencies covered, from 5 to 862 MHz and from 920 to 2150 MHz, makes PROLINK-3+ an excellent instrument for FM radio, terrestrial TV, cable TV (CATV, 'Community Antenna Television', where the subband tuning margin, from 5 to 45 MHz, enables the user to carry out tests on the return channel), satellite TV, MMDS microwave links, VSAT ('Very Small Aperture Terminal') systems, digital TV and intermediate frequency analysis (38.9 MHz).
 Furthermore, its high resolution frequency, 50 kHz, makes FM measurements much easier.

-(1) Digital Video Trade Mark of the DVB Digital Video Broadcasting Project (1830 to 1832).
+(1) Broadcasting Trade Mark of the DVB Digital Video Broadcasting Project (1830 to 1832).

-The PROLINK-3 includes the main TV standards: M, N, B, G, I, D, K and L, adopting, apart from the characteristic parameters of the standard, the correcting automatic system to obtain in all the cases an accurate measuring of the input signal level.
+The PROLINK-3+ includes the main TV standards: M, N, B, G, I, D, K and L, adopting, apart from the characteristic parameters of the standard, the correcting automatic system to obtain in all the cases an accurate measuring of the input signal level.
 It admits any TV system (PAL, SECAM and NTSC) and allows the user to work directly with digital TV signals for which it provides directly the measuring of power and carrier-to-noise ratio (C/N).
 Being a multistandard instrument, it can be efficiently used in any country of the world.
 Its accuracy and reliability meet the needs of the most demanding users.